MrDJK/gravatar-php-class/README.markdown

 * rating - The rating of the image (G, PG, R, X)
 * force_default - Whether to or not display the default by force

-For those above, you can also check the Gravatar docs at: http://en.gravatar.com/site/implement/images/
+For those above, you can also check the Gravatar docs at: <http://en.gravatar.com/site/implement/images/>

-And another two extra options.
+We also give you another two extra options, just to increase the ease of using this class:

 * generate_image - To generate HTML markup for the image
 * css_id - Add a custom class name to the image if generate_image is TRUE

 Right, how can we use these options?
 Simple, we just write out an array and then add a second parameter to the method call.
 For example: